peterjc/backports.lzma/README.md

 Installation
 ============

-First you must install the XY Utils C library, which on a Debian based Linux distribution can be done in one line:
+First you must install the XZ Utils C library, which on a Debian based Linux distribution can be done in one line:

     $ sudo apt-get install liblzma-dev